M47O/quickdream/README.md

 # Quickdream
-Clay Market is a full-stack MERN app created to explore the capabilities of AI image generation and OpenAI's public API in general.
+Quickdream is a full-stack social media app created to explore the capabilities of AI image generation and OpenAI's public API in general.
+Users are able to enter a prompt and have an image generated based on that prompt.
+These images are then shared on the Quickdream platform, where users can follow each other, like and comment on images, and discover new and interesting prompts to try.

 ⛔ **The app is currently being developed and isn't quite at the minimum viable product stage, but work is being done daily to get there.**